Missy Mazzoli: The Listeners

 In 2022, Mazzoli premiered The Listeners, her fourth opera with librettist Royce Vavrek, at the Oslo Opera House in Norway.
 The work was commissioned by the Norwegian National Opera, Opera Philadelphia and Lyric Opera of Chicago.
 The Listeners was created in collaboration with Canadian writer Jordan Tannahill, who wrote the story specifically for their collaboration.
 The Listeners tells the story of Claire Devon, a fictional woman whose life and beliefs are irrevocably altered after she starts hearing The Hum.
 The German premiere of The Listeners will take place in Essen in the spring of 2025.

+Complications in Sue

+Mazzoli composed scene two of Complications in Sue, an exquisite corpse-style work composed of ten scenes by different composers, each given one scene of the libretto by Michael R. Jackson for Opera Philadelphia.
+The work premiered in Philadelphia in February 2026.

 Lincoln in the Bardo

 Mazzoli's opera Lincoln in the Bardo, with a libretto by Royce Vavrek based on the bestselling novel of the same name by George Saunders was commissioned by New York’s Metropolitan Opera in 2018.
-It will premiere at the Metropolitan Opera in the fall of 2026.
+Its premiere there is scheduled for October 17.
+2026.

 The Galloping Cure

 On May 26, 2024, The Guardian announced Mazzoli’s sixth opera, The Galloping Cure, a collaboration with librettist Royce Vavrek, writer Karen Russell and director Tom Morris, produced by OperaVentures.
 The article described the work as “a lurid tale of the greed surrounding the tragedy of the opioid crisis”.
 As of May 2024 commissioning partners included the San Francisco Opera and Norrlands Opera in Sweden.
+It premiered at the Edinburgh Festival Theatre on August 9, 2026.